Sociology, Applied (PhD)

 SOC 735 Classical Theory OR SOC 738 Contemporary Theory (rotating each year) 3 hrs

-SOC 691 Topical Seminar OR an outside elective (topic will vary from year to year but focus on a social instiution) 3 hrs
+SOC 691 Topical Seminar (topic will vary from year to year) OR an outside elective 3 hrs

 SOC 665 Sociology of Gender, or SOC 675 Social Inequality & Stratification, or SOC 685 Race and Ethnicity (on rotating basis, offered every third year) 3 hrs